Health and Safety

 Confirm that your routine immunizations are up-to-date when you have your physical exam.
 A Hepatitis A vaccination is also recommended for all travelers going abroad.
 You can make an appointment at the Health Center for this vaccination.

 If you are traveling anywhere outside of Western Europe, you will most likely need additional vaccinations.
 The Centers for Disease Control, your program provider, and the Health Center can help you figure out which immunizations you need.
-Diann Lynch, the travel nurse at the Health Center, can also tell you how much your immunizations will cost.
+The travel nurse at the Health Center, can also tell you how much your immunizations will cost.

 As soon as you apply to a program that will require immunizations, contact Diann Lynch at the Health Center (315-859-4111) to schedule an appointment.
 Most immunizations must be completed at least a month prior to travel, and some require several shots over a one-month period.
 Be sure to make an appointment early enough to complete all your immunizations in a timely fashion!
 This is also the time to ask about any special medications required for your destination, such as anti-malarial drugs.